 Further reading: 5 portrait lighting patterns you need to know

 Loop lighting is one of the most commonly used lighting styles for portrait photography.
-Like with all portrait lighting patterns, you can use loop lighting with either natural light or flash.
+Like with all portrait lighting techniques, you can use loop lighting with either natural light or flash.

-The aim of loop lighting is to position the light (if using flash) or position the model (if using natural light) at an angle to the light source that creates a shadow leading down from the nose towards the cheek.
+The aim of loop lighting is to position the light (if using flash) or position the model (if using natural light) at an angle to the key light (in other words the main light source) that creates a shadow leading down from the nose towards the cheek.

-But don’t let the nose shadow join up with other shadow on the cheek.
+But don’t let the nose shadow join up with the cheek shadow.
 If it does join up, the loop portrait lighting pattern becomes Rembrandt lighting.